ustaxcourt/ef-cms/temp_delete_me.md

 ::: STUFF TO DO :::
 - Test cases (review ones Tenille wrote on story)
-- Move cypress tests so that run on deployed and local environments
+- Move 10007 cypress tests so that run on deployed and local environments
-- Verify messages from the dlq can be re-proccessed (redrive).
+- Run full experimental deploy (NOT on exp1, exp2, or exp3).
+  - Remove switch colors step.
+Test that the old cognito workflow + account creation are still functional.
+  - Switch colors and verify login + account creation are functional.

 ::: SOLO :::